sashwatgupta/Architectural-Alchemists/intent/reference-architecture.md

 - **Intent:** Kinesis will be used for real-time data streaming and analytics, allowing the system to process and analyze data in near real-time.

+## Security Considerations

+1. **IAM Roles and Policies:** Define IAM roles with the principle of least privilege for microservices, Step Functions, and Lambda functions.

+2. **Encryption:** Enable encryption at rest and in transit for sensitive data, such as compensation details and documents.

+3. **Access Controls:** Implement proper access controls on S3 buckets, DynamoDB tables, and other resources to restrict unauthorized access.

+## Monitoring and Logging

+1. **CloudWatch Metrics and Alarms:** Monitor and set up alarms for key metrics such as Step Functions execution times, Fargate task failures, and Lambda invocations.

+2. **CloudTrail:** Enable AWS CloudTrail for auditing and logging AWS API calls for compliance and security purposes.

+3. **Logging Services:** Utilize CloudWatch Logs and centralized logging solutions to aggregate and analyze logs from microservices and Lambda functions.

 # Reference architecture for a data product
 The below is a reference architecture for a data product.
 This new to build a data platform that serves both operational and analytical needs by using domain owned design, maintained data properties, open data standards, purpose-built databases, and extensible serverless architecture.
 This data delivery platform architecture helps relieve and eventually replace the on-premises data platform load, leading to cost savings and an agile environment.